FoundationDB/fdb-kubernetes-operator/docs/design/unified_sidecar_and_process_monitor.md

 ```
 ProcessConfiguration {
 	version: string - The version of FoundationDB the process should run.
 This will determine the path to the fdbserver process.
+	runServers: bool - Defines whether we should run the server processes.
+This defaults to true, but you can set it to false to prevent starting new fdbserver processes.
+	-:BinaryPath: string - Provides the path to the binary to launch.
 	arguments: []Argument - The arguments to the fdbserver process
 }